 CHOCOLATE PEANUT BUTTER OVERNIGHT OATS

-I can eat a whole bag of Reeses Peanut Butter cups in one setting.
-This is a slightly healthier option to get the same great flavors.
+If you can eat a whole bag of Reeses Peanut Butter cups in one sitting, then this is for you!
+This is a slightly healthier option to get those same great flavors.

-This would be a great one to add a little extra protein powder to for an energy boost.
+This would be a great one to add a little extra vanilla, chocolate, or peanut butter protein powder for an energy boost!

 PB&J OVERNIGHT OATS

-- Add-ins – 1/3 cup chopped strawberries, 1-2 tbsp peanut butter, 2 tsps strawberry jam, 1 tbsp chopped peanuts
+Add-Ins – ⅓ cup chopped strawberries, 1-2 Tbsp peanut butter, 2 tsp strawberry jam, and 1 Tbsp chopped peanuts

 MANGO COCONUT OVERNIGHT OATS

 Want to be whisked away to a tropical location??
-Me too!
-But if that’s not a possibility for you, try this tropical flavor combo for breakfast as the next best thing.
+Us too!
+But if that's not a possibility for you, try this tropical flavor combo for breakfast as the next best thing.

 Mmmmm.
 Now that should put a little pep in your step!